hermangroup/docs/governance/eight-steps.rst

   discuss and vote on your proposal, you must post it well in advance of the voting deadline - it's better to wait for the next superblock than to rush!
-Most masternodes will see your proposal for the first time once it appears on the blockchain or when you claim it on DashCentral.
+Most masternodes will see your proposal for the first time once it appears on the blockchain or when you claim it on HistoriaCentral.
   The first few hours of discussion between masternode owners typically bring up a lot of questions and can be critical to influence opinion and voting, so make yourself available during this time.